redhog/pieshell/README.md

 as soon as pieshell itself has been imported, and from the interactive pieshell.

+Be aware that you won't get a `NameError` for misspelled variable names in pyshmodules, but instead a `pieshell.pipeline.running.PipelineFailed` error, or if not used in a way that will cause it to run, just a pipeline object stored somewhere it shouldn't.

+## Pysh functions

+Sometimes you don't want to extract a bunch of functions to a separate pysh module, but you'd still like to be able to use the simpler syntax in them.
+That's still possible usig the `@pyshfunction` decorator:

+    >>> @pieshell.env.pyshfunction
+    >>> def foo():
+    ...    return list(echo("hello"))

+You can use any environment for this, not only the default one like in the example above.

 ## Eval and exec

 By giving an instance of `pieshell.environ.EnvScope` with an environment